 Traveling across the Ene River Valley, Buendía met several tribal chiefs who had known and respected her father—and felt at home for the first time.
-She thrived at CARE, and in 2005, a retirement in the organization’s leadership led to an unexpected opportunity as Buendía, at 27 years old, was elected the first woman president of CARE.
+She thrived at CARE and, in 2005, a retirement in the organization’s leadership led to an unexpected opportunity as Buendía, at 27 years old, was elected the first woman president of CARE.

-Not long after the historic election, Buendía came across news coverage of the bilateral energy agreement and the proposed Pakitzapango Dam.
+Not long after the historic election, Buendía came across news coverage of the bilateral energy agreement and the proposed Pakitzapango dam.
 CARE’s requests to the Peruvian government for more information went unanswered, but it soon became clear that the massive dams would displace thousands of Asháninka—reopening old wounds from Peru’s civil war a mere decade before.

-Buendía and her team at CARE began reaching out to Asháninka communities, raising awareness about the dam and its threats using digital simulations of how the valley would be flooded during construction.
+Buendía and her team at CARE began reaching out to Asháninka communities, raising awareness about the dam and its dangers using digital simulations of how the valley would be flooded during construction.
 They organized a region-wide assembly and united the Asháninka in opposition to the dam.

 Buendía took the struggle to international leaders.
-She traveled to Washington DC as the representative of the Asháninka delegation and presented a report to the Inter-American Commission on Human Rights about the impact of Peruvian energy development on her people.
+She traveled to Washington, DC, as the representative of the Asháninka delegation and presented a report to the Inter-American Commission on Human Rights about the impact of Peruvian energy development on her people.